edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

    - They shoud be in the same availability zone for accessibility and also, it will incur much cost, generally about 1 cent per GB

    # A subnet can only be in one and only one availability zone
+   # A subnet is also only associated on one and only one route table
+   # A route table can have one or more routes.
+   # A route consists of a destination IP subnet and a target.